 Sato’s theory of microlocalization was first described in the setting of D-modules:

-This theory of microlocalization of (ind)-sheaves was developped in the following works:
+This theory of microlocalization of (ind)-sheaves (and also sub-analytic sheaves) was developped in the following works:

 A good overview of the theory can by found at: